QuantumDamage/data-machine-intelligence/data/neural-network.md

 ### Best practices

  * Although you can code your own neural network from scratch (Python and Numpy example [here](https://github.com/llSourcell/Make_a_neural_network/blob/master/demo.py)) it is recommended to use one of common open source neural network libraries - either for R or Python.
+ * Simple neural network can be trained quickly on CPU.
+But if the network has high number of neurons in layers and high number of data points it might take significantly more time to train.
+In this situation it might be worth to train network on hardware which has dedicated GPU.
+If you implementation is hand made you will have to modify your code to use CUDA or OpenCI programming language.
+But if you are using Python or R neural network frameworks they usually have support for GPU build in. **If you already have GPU, you should always use it**.

 ### Related